aaronr8684/tryasc.github.io/README.md

 For HTML, you can reference [W3Schools](https://www.w3schools.com/html/default.asp)

+## Adding updates for the home page

+The `updates.md` file is a special file that adds an update section to the home page.
+If the file is empty, the update section is hidden.
+Only the updates themselves should be included in the `updates.md`.
+The `Updates` header is hardcoded in the html.

+Unlike the other markdown files for page content, this page should have minimal markdown formatting as it will not be converted correctly into html.

+One notable exception is links that can use the `[text](url)` markdown or `<a href="url">text</a>` html formats.
+External links should always have a `http://` or `https://` prefix.

 ## Editing the navigation

 Editing the navigation is a little more complicated than adding content.
 The nav bar always has the order of home first followed by external links and ending with content pages.